PowerDMS/File-Picker-Sample-Implementations/README.md

    "documentIds": [10, 15, 77]
 }
 ```
+The timezone part of the date object is optional, if not included, then the site's default timezone will be used.

 For each `documentId` passed, this endpoint will return the active revision at the targetDate.
 An example response for the above call could be:
 ```json
 {